jgmac1106/bloggingme/indiewebcasestudy.md

 Something to be said about people turning to the IndieWeb when dissatisfied with other movements.
 IndieWebCamp started after disatisfaction with W3c,.
 A post by Jeena and Tents: https://jeena.net/indieweb
 >  Sadly they took a wrong turn so I had to jump of and find something else which would get me in the direction I wanted, which is owning the data I post to the internet.
 I am trying to archive it not because it is easy, but because it is hard.

+112 results for "first hwc -your -Wednesday -floor -upload -edited", 61 results for "first iwc -your -floor -upload -edited" 5618 results for first "indiewebcamp -your - -upload -edited" 110 results for "first homebrew club -your -floor -upload -edited" all signs of importance of community

 ### Leadership and Barriers
 ## Content Creation
 ## Knowledge Brokering

+There are 785 mentions of "my first" 381 mentions of "don't know how" and 1682 mention of "learn" 501 mentions of "itches" 515 for "itch" (minus edited to remove wiki edits) 439 results for goals(also not accounting for wiki edits) in #IndieWeb chat logs